-- Library resources include material suitable for all ages, 11 to adult;

-- There are general and subject specific books for loan and reference;

-- EBook library;

-- The School has access to an online newspaper and magazine subscription through pressreader.com;

-- Quick reference section for dictionaries, encyclopaedias and atlases;

-- Audio books;

-- Kindles;

-- Help yourself section of self-help books;

-- Young adults' section (Third Form upwards);

-- Quick reads and graphic novels;

-- DVDs for education and pleasure;

-- Educational games and puzzles.
+- Library resources include material suitable for all ages, 11 to adult; - There are general and subject specific books for loan and reference; - Young Adult Fiction section for Third Form and older; - eBook library; - The School has access to an online newspaper and magazine subscription through pressreader.com; - Quick reference section for dictionaries, encyclopaedias and atlases; - Audio books; - Kindles: - Help yourself section of self-help books; - Young adults' section (Third Form upwards); - Quick reads, Manga, Barrington Stoke (Dyslexia friendly) and graphic novels; - DVDs for education and pleasure; - Educational games and puzzles. - Colouring books, pens and pencils for mindful colouring. - Suggestion box to ask for new books if too nervous to speak to staff.

 We continually review material and withdraw outdated stock.
-When withdrawing stock the following criteria applies: physical condition, relevance to current curriculum material that is out of date or misleading; approach of authors to sensitive issues such as race and gender, books on less popular subjects; frequency of borrowing; damaged and dirty books.
+When withdrawing stock the following criteria applies: physical condition, relevance to current curriculum, material that is out of date or misleading; approach of authors to sensitive issues such as race and gender, books on less popular subjects; frequency of borrowing; damaged and dirty books.

 Disposal of stock: some is archived, some given to charity, some thrown away or recycled into displays and some sold.